MS in Business Analytics & Information Systems

 The USF Graduate College website has slightly different deadline dates, please use the dates below when applying.
 There is limited flexibility with these deadlines, especially for international students, since admissions decisions can be followed by paperwork for international travel, over which the department has no control.
 Please contact the MS BAIS academic advisor with any individual concerns.

 Fall Applications.
 July 1 for domestic and international applicants.
 However, there are limited seats.
 Please apply as early as possible, preferably by March 1.
-Admission will be closed as soon as seats get filled up.
+Most applications are reviewed after this date.

-*Note: If you are interested in a graduate assistant (GA) position, please apply as early as possible.
+*Note: If you are interested in a graduate assistant (GA) position, please apply to the program as early as possible.
 The earlier you apply, are admitted, and receive your I-20 and visa (international students), the better chance you have being selected as a GA.

 What if my application is late by a few days after the deadline?